-Lab studies have shown that ginger’s benefits come from several different compounds, including gingerols and shogaols.
-These compounds have both anti-inflammatory and anti-oxidant properties.
-In addition to arthritis, ginger is also beneficial for treating digestive or heart conditions—even cancer.1
+- Lab studies suggest ginger’s benefits come from several different compounds, including gingerols and shogaols.4 These compounds have both anti-inflammatory and anti-oxidant properties.

-These benefits extend to those with osteoarthritis too.
-One review of 5 studies found that those with osteoarthritis who took ginger had a 30% decrease in pain and a 22% reduction in disability, compared with control groups.3
+An examination of 5 research studies found that people who had osteoarthritis and took ginger had a 30% decrease in pain and a 22% reduction in disability, compared with control groups.6

 Ways to add ginger to your diet

-If you prefer not to take a supplement, ginger can be eaten fresh, dried, pickled.
-Here are few tips for including ginger in your diet:
+Here are a few tips for including ginger in your diet:

-- Ginger is a staple in Asian cuisine; look for it in Thai takeout dishes like ginger chicken.
+- Look for ginger when ordering from a menu.
+Ginger is a staple of Asian cuisine.
+Look for it in Thai takeout dishes, such as ginger chicken.